oracle/oci-typescript-sdk/README.md

 ## Versions Supported

-The SDK for TypeScript and JavaScript currently supports NodeJS version 14, 16, 18, 20 and TypeScript version 4.1.3.
+The SDK for TypeScript and JavaScript currently supports Node.js version 14, 16, 18, 20 and TypeScript version 4.1.3.

 ## Node & Browser Support

-The SDK for TypeScript and JavaScript currently supports NodeJS but does not have browser support.
+The SDK for TypeScript and JavaScript currently supports Node.js but does not have browser support.

 ## Help